 “Gah!
-Fuck you!
-You’re going to burn in hell for that!”
+Screw you!
+You’re going to burn for that!”

 Wilbur cackled mischievously as he shrunk the field with lightning.
 He had just come back from a board meeting – for some inexplicable reason, they had become infatuated with Fritz’s toaster – and decided to pass the next few hours with Mario Kart.
 He crushed the CPU on the way to second place, but Nisa still ended up crossing the finish line first.

 “Hey, I just took Waluigi out for you, you could be a little grateful,” Wilbur remarked before making a tsk tsk noise.